Breaching a Lease or Contract During the Coronavirus Pandemic

 Businesses across the world have been impacted by the spread of Covid-19.
-The pandemic and its consequences has led to reduced demand, work stoppages, disruption of supply chains, downsizing, store closure, and for some businesses even bankruptcy.
-Countless business have been or will be unable to pay their rent or meet other contractual obligations.
+The pandemic and its consequences have led to reduced demand, work stoppages, disruption of supply chains, downsizing, store closure, and for some businesses even bankruptcy.
+Countless businesses have been or will be unable to pay their rent or meet other contractual obligations.
 As a result, business owners are contemplating how to respond.

 To address failures or delays of performance of commercial contracts due to Covid-19, there has been a significant increase in legal actions seeking to enforce or interpret Force Majeure clauses.
 This is because such clauses provide some of the few defenses to a delay or failure to perform on one’s contractual obligations.

 A Force Majeure is an event that is a result of the elements of nature, such as an earthquake or hurricane, as opposed to an event caused by human beings.
 It is otherwise known as an “Act of God” and often requires that the events that caused the delay or failure of performance to be “beyond the party’s control.”

 Where the parties have included a Force Majeure clause in their agreement, as they often do, Florida courts will enforce the terms of the clause.
 Where the parties, however, have not included in their agreement a Force Majeure clause, Florida courts can still excuse performance under the doctrine of Impossibility of Performance.
 See Marathon Sunsets, Inc. v.
 Coldiron, 189 So.
 3d 235, 236 (Fla.
 Dist.
 Ct.
 App.
 2016).